soulwing/fluent-jdbc/README.md

     Parameter.with(2));
 ```

+The `update` method returns the number of rows affected by the given statement.

 ### Reusing Prepared Statements for Queries and Updates

 Often statements that query or update the database need to be executed
 repeatedly, with different parameters.
 For these situations, each of the
 query and update methods on `SQLTemplate` allows you to pass a
-`PreparedStatementCreator` instead of passing an SQL statement.
+*statement preparer* instead of passing an SQL statement.

-The SQL associated with a `PreparedStatementCreator` is parsed once, and
+The SQL associated with a statement preparer is parsed once, and
 the resulting JDBC statement object and associated connection are cached until
-the creator object is closed.
-This allows you to repeatedly pass the same
+the preparer is closed.
+This allows you to repeatedly pass the same statement
-`PreparedStatementCreator` instance to a query or update method, while passing
+preparer to a query or update method, while passing different parameters to be
-different parameters to be bound before each execution of the the prepared
+bound before each execution of the the prepared statement.

-statement.
+The provided `StatementPreparer` class provides factory methods for creating
+thread-safe lazy statement preparing objects.
+It has methods for preparing a
+statement from SQL in a string, or from an `SQLSource`.
+You could also make
+your own statement preparer by implementing the `PreparedStatementCreator`
+interface.

-For example, suppose you are importing information from a CSV file.
+Suppose you are importing information from a CSV file.
 For each
 line in the CSV file, you want to execute the same `INSERT` statement, with
 different values.
 This could be accomplished as follows:

 ```
-PreparedStatementCreator psc = PreparedStatementCreator.with(
+final File csvFile = new File("people.csv");
-    "INSERT INTO person(id, name, age) VALUES(?, ?, ?)");
+final String sql = "INSERT INTO person(id, name, age) VALUES(?, ?, ?)";

+try (StatementPreparer preparer = StatementPreparer.with(sql);
-CSVReader reader = new CSVReader(new File("people.csv"));
+  CSVReader reader = new CSVReader(csvFile)) {
   while (reader.hasNext()) {
     CSV csv = reader.next();
-  sqlTemplate.update(psc, Parameter.with(Long.valueOf(csv.get(0))),
+    sqlTemplate.update(preparer, Parameter.with(Long.valueOf(csv.get(0))),
          Parameter.with(csv.get(2)), Parameter.with(Integer.valueOf(csv.get(2))));
   }

-reader.close();
-psc.close();
+}
 ```

-> It is important to close `PreparedStatementCreator` objects when you no longer
+> It is important to close a statement preparer when you no longer need it, so
-> need them, to release the database connection and related resources it holds.
+> that the database connection and other JDBC objects it holds can be released.
+> As shown here, a convenient way to make sure the preparer is closed is to
+> use the Java 7 *try-with-resources* construct.
+Of course, you could also
+> accomplish the same thing using a *try-finally* construct.

-### Putting SQL for Queries and Updates in Files
+### Using files for SQL for Queries and Updates

 Just as you can with the `execute` method, you can put your SQL query or
-update statements in files and use an `SQLSource` to access them:
+update statements in files and use an `SQLSource` to access them.
+This
+makes your code cleaner and easier to understand.
+Also, with some careful
+organization of your resources, you can easily write code that handles
+multiple database dialects.

+Using `SQLSource` with the query and update methods is easy:

 ```
 long id = 2;